-• During this reporting period, 13 projects required a separate SESC Plan review and approval.
-Two (2) projects required an EGLE Notice of Coverage.
+• During this reporting period, four (4) projects required a formal SESC Plan review and approval.
+No projects were required to apply for an EGLE Notice of Coverage during this reporting period.

 • UMD had one SESC plan review during this reporting period.